 How Long Should You Wear a Support Bra for Implants?

-While this depends on your doctor’s recommendations, it’s recommendable to wear a post-surgical bra around three to six weeks after the surgery.
+It’s recommendable to wear a post-surgical bra around three to six weeks after the surgery.
 The breasts would remain swollen after surgery, so you may also need to wear one while sleeping to avoid bleeding or bruising.

 How Long Is the Recovery for Breast Augmentation?